 We have a comfort menu for you to choose from to make your visit even better.
 Paraffin hand wax warm neck rolls and so much more.

 Explain exactly what will happen in the treatment, and make sure that you feel comfortable and allow you to ask any questions.

 Before any treatment, explain all possible outcomes and sensations, so that you have an idea of what to expect.

-A: Treatment for a front tooth will usually take an hour.
+Treatment for a front tooth will usually take an hour.
 A molar root canal treatment will typically take an hour and a half.
 Timing depends on the complexity of the tooth being treated, access to the tooth, and the skill of the dentist.

-A: A general dentist is your primary care dental provider.
+A general dentist is your primary care dental provider.
 This dentist diagnosis treats and manages your overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, and preventive education.
 All practicing general dentists have earned either a DDS or DMD degree (doctor of dental surgery or doctor of dental medicine, respectively).
 There is no difference between the two degrees or the curriculum requirements that dentists must meet.
 Some schools simply award the one degree, while others award the other.

 Generally, three or more years of undergraduate education plus four years of dental school is required to become a general dentist.

 Dr. Simper also completed 2 years of residency, completed his fellowship in the Academy of General Dentistry and is in great standing with the Dental Board. https://www.webmd.com/oral-health/guide/oral-health-care-providers

 General dentists provide a wide array of services that are vital to your continued health, including: Preventive services — These help you maintain good oral health by stopping the disease before it takes hold in your mouth.
 Regular exams (including diagnostic images such as x-rays) and professional teeth cleanings are a cornerstone of prevention.